4d/docs/docs/API/entityClass.md

 #### Description

-The `.unlock()` function <!-- REF #entityClass.unlock().Summary -->removes the pessimistic lock on the record matching the entity<!-- END REF --> in the datastore and table related to its dataclass.
+The `.unlock()` function <!-- REF #EntityClass.unlock().Summary -->removes the pessimistic lock on the record matching the entity<!-- END REF --> in the datastore and table related to its dataclass.

 > For more information, please refer to [Entity locking](ORDA/entities.md#entity-locking) section.